It may seem odd to hear me say this but there are some seriously good reasons not to buy a property.

 8. If you can’t afford quality.

 So many buyers fail to appreciate that not all property performs the same over time.
 A quality property will grow in value at a higher rate than the median growth for its suburb.
 And a quality location will perform better than an inferior location.
 Combine these two elements and you have the formula for a successful investment.
 But if you can’t afford quality there are other, less risky, investment vehicles that will probably serve you a hell of a lot better over time.
+This is probably my favourite out of all of the reasons not to buy a property.

 9. Because you want to get rich quick.